Modi Frank: Creating Visual Noise For Kicks And Profit

 It is not hyperbole to state that director/filmmaker Modi Frank was highly instrumental in establishing the look of live rock videos as we know them.

-Crucial groundbreaking clips like Jane's Addiction's “Mountain Song,” L7's “Pretend We're Dead” and “Everglade,” Rollins Band's “Starve” and “Tearing,” Fishbone's “Skank N' Go Nuts,” and The Smashing Pumpkins “Quiet” were all created by Modi.
-Modi’s breakaway alternative rock videos set the new standard with jump cuts and mixed formats — super 8, 16 mm, 35 mm, high 8 — alternating clarity with graininess, and crystalline with soft-focus imagery.
-Her jerky hand-held camera work bounced around in the pit and got right in the musicians' faces, reflecting an aesthetic of visual noise still used today to convey the excitement of raw rock.
+Crucial groundbreaking clips like Jane's Addiction's “Mountain Song,” L7's “Pretend We're Dead” and “Everglade,” Rollins Band's “Starve” and “Tearing,” Fishbone's “Skank N' Go Nuts,” and The Smashing Pumpkins “Quiet” were all directed by Modi.
+Modi’s breakaway alternative rock videos set the new standard with mixed formats — super 8, 16 mm, 35 mm, high 8 — alternating clarity with graininess, and crystalline with soft-focus imagery.
+Her jerky hand-held camera work bounced around in the pit and got right in the fans & musicians' faces, reflecting an aesthetic of visual noise still used today to convey the excitement of raw rock.
 Modi’s style even influenced films like Natural Born Killers.
 These were all Modi's stylistic hallmarks of directing and camera work.
-In a rock video textbook, Modi would be chapter 1.
+In a live 90’s or late 80’s rock video textbook, Modi would be chapter 1.

 It was a female director who did this.

 “That Jane's Addiction clip, 'Mountain Song’, was groundbreaking” Modi says today.
-“Music videos back then were all White Lion, Bon Jovi and Def Leppard—super fake vids.
-I was the first one to shoot and direct like you were there at the gig, You felt that band in your bones after watching one of my videos.”
+“Music videos back then were all White Lion & Def Leppard —super fake vids, cameras on sticks of a big ass dolly.
+I was the first one to shoot and direct like you were there at the gig, me and my camera teams & I was also always shooting one of the multiply cameras as well as directing the entire shoot.
+You felt that band in your bones after watching one of my histrionic live music videos for the iconic late 80’s & 90’s bands & musicians of that barrer breaking time…. period.”

 Modi’s results were the televisual equivalent of Charles Peterson photographs of the Seattle grunge bands: onstage at a hot 'n' sweaty club, black and white or super-saturated color, elements leaping out of the frame—hi-octane and total bedlam.
-Modi’s work perfectly captured the excitement of the band and the live gig, and it changed everything.
+Modi’s work perfectly captured the excitement of Jane’s Addiction and that iconic gig, and it changed everything.
 We would never have to see big-haired models rolling around on custom hot rods again.

 Modi caught the filmmaker bug organically.
 Born and raised in Los Angeles, the child of Hollywood, daughter of famous character actor Ben Frank, who played a million cops and heavies on “The FBI,” “Police Story,” “The Rockford Files,” “Baretta,” and beyond.
 If it was a Quinn Martin Production, Ben Frank was in it.
 Modi grew up on those amazing '70s sets.
 “He was a championship middleweight boxer who came to Hollywood from New York in the '60s.
 My father quit boxing to become the next Steve McQueen, then he became a famous character actor—he taught me to box at a very early age.”

-Fully embedded in the cultural revolution happening in Los Angeles, Modi next became an assistant to Penelope Spheeris, who directed the classic L.A. punk doc The Decline Of Western Civilization and Suburbia, before transitioning to high-grossing mainstream comedies like Wayne's World.
-Modi got on-the-job training in her stint with Spheeris as her personal assistant, but the pupil eventually broke from the master.
+Fully embedded in the cultural revolution happening in Los Angeles, Modi was then, an assistant to Penelope Spheeris, who directed the classic L.A. punk doc The Decline Of Western Civilization and Suburbia, before transitioning to high-grossing mainstream comedies like Wayne's World.
+Modi got on-the-job training in her stint with Spheeris as her personal assistant for some of Spheeris gritter films like “Boy Next Door” & opunk western “Dudes” among others , but the pupil eventually broke from the master to go on to direct herself.

 Modi got her directing break with a 20-minute black and white silent Western film conceived from her friendship with X singer Exene Cervenka.
 Bad Day, a wayward tribute to the early silent film days of one-reel Westerns throws a saddle over the back of mid-80s and smacks the horse's ass with the anything-goes spirit of its two gifted creators.